Anomalous Bilayer Quantum Hall Effect: Abstract

 \section{Abstract}

-Quantum Hall bilayers (QHB) are two-component fractional quantum Hall (FQH) systems that provide a unique platform to realize exotic Abelian/non-Abelian FQH and excitonic condensate states, but in the presence of a high magnetic field.
-Here, we show that these states can be realized in an analogue of bilayer Kagome lattice with flat bands (FBs) in each layer, leading to anomalous quantum Hall bilayer effect, without magnetic field.
-Using exact diagonalization of finite size bilayer Kagome lattices, we demonstrate the stabilization of excitonic condensate Halperin’s $(1,1,1)$ and (3,3,3) state at the total filling $v_T=1$ and $v_T=1/3$ of the two FBs, respectively.
-We further show that by tuning the interlayer tunneling at $v_T=2/3$, one can expect a phase transition from Halperin’s $(3,3,1)$ state to particle-hole conjugate of Laughlin’s $1/3$ state, as previously observed in QHB systems.
-Our work significantly enriches the field of FB physics by demonstrating bilayer FB systems as an attractive avenue for realizing exotic QHB states including non-Abelian anyons without magnetic field.
+In parallel to the condensed-matter realization of quantum Hall (Chern insulators), quantum spin Hall (topological insulators) and fractional quantum Hall (fractional Chern insulators) effects, we propose that bilayer flat band (FB) lattices with one FB in each layer constitute solid-state analogues of bilayer quantum Hall (BQH) system, leading to anomalous BQH (ABQH) effect, without magnetic field.
+By exact diagonalization of a bilayer Kagome lattice Hamiltonian, as a prototypical example, we demonstrate the stabilization of excitonic condensate Halperin’s $(1,1,1)$ state at the total filling $v_T=1$ of the two FBs.
+Furthermore, by tuning the inter-layer tunneling and distance between the Kagome layers at $v_T=2/3$, we show phase transitions among Halperin’s $(3,3,0)$, spin-singlet $(1,1,2)$, and particle-hole conjugate of Laughlin’s $1/3$ states, as previously observed in BQH systems.
+Our work opens a new direction in the field of FB physics by demonstrating bilayer FB materials as an attractive avenue for realizing exotic ABQH states including non-Abelian anyons.